 This new technology will get rid of the hidden inflation problem, which will remove the trusted setup. zkSTARK is the acronym for Zero Knowledge Scalable Transparent ARgument of Knowledge.
-However, even though the hidden inflammation is gone, it will still be quantum resistant.
+However, even though the hidden inflation is gone, it will still be quantum resistant.

 This new STARK technology could be the next stage of SNARKs.
-Know more about StarkWare from here.

 This is one of the startups that utilizes zero knowledge proof to provide security.
 QED-it is an Israeli based company that is capable of handling confidential data without the third party eye.
 You can integrate into your system for better data management.